Anomalous thermal relaxation in warm ion plasmas: Introduction

-Apart from (low-density) terrestrial systems, thermal relaxation of materials is important in the ultradense astrophysical context.
-In particular, the crust of a neutron star (NS) is thought to be the equilibrated configuration after a warm proto-neutron star is formed following the supernova explosion.
-At very early times after the stellar collapse, ultradense warm matter cools from a few dozen $\sim 10^{10}$ K (about thermal energy of 1 MeV, when we set $k_B=1$) to very low-temperature states, mostly due to neutrino emission, relaxing to an inhomogeneous configuration.
-It has been argued that the rapid quenching in $\sim$ms hastily drops $T$, inhibiting a perfect lattice from forming in the inner NS crust.
-A complex composition due to particular behavior of ion heat capacity \cite{barbamnras_10.1093/mnras/stae235} may then occur in the bottom layers with high impurity parameter $Q_{\rm imp}$ displaying a mixture of different nuclei and thus an amorphous state \cite{PBJONESPhysRevLett.83.3589,potekhinrefId0}.
-Relying on rough estimates of exponential cooling, the estimated relaxation time is $\tau_{\rm NS crust}\sim 10^{-3}$ s.
-Superfluidity also plays a role in the disordered expected alloys \cite{sauls2020superfluidity}.
-The presence of pasta phases in the inner crust leads to inhomogeneity of cooling and quench rates, far from the idealized conditions necessary for the growth of a crystalline crust being likely that the crust is disordered.
-These systems are modeled from potentials involving competing (long- vs short-range) interactions due to their electromagnetic and hadronic nature, usually modeled using Yukawa-like potentials from the in-medium screened electric finite-size spread charges of ions or massive mediators for nucleons.
+A complex composition due to particular behavior of ion heat capacity as obtained in a dynamical microscopic description \citep{barbamnras_10.1093/mnras/stae235} may occur in the bottom layers with high impurity parameter $Q_{\rm imp}$ displaying a mixture of different nuclei and thus an amorphous state \citep{PBJONESPhysRevLett.83.3589,potekhinrefId0}.
+Relying on rough estimates of exponential cooling, the estimated relaxation time is $\tau_{\rm NS \,crust}\sim 10^{-3}$ s.

+Superfluidity also plays a role in the disordered expected alloys \citep{sauls2020superfluidity}.
+The presence of pasta phases in the inner NS crust \citep{2018PhRvL.121m2701C} leads to inhomogeneity of cooling and quenching rates, far from the idealized conditions usually quoted.
+These systems are modeled from potentials involving competing (long- vs short-range) interactions due to their electromagnetic and hadronic nature.
+Yukawa-like potentials describe the in-medium screened electric spread charges of neutron-rich ions or massive mediators for nucleons \citep{barba22}.

-In this context, we here perform Molecular Dynamics (MD) simulations for systems set in out-of-equilibrium conditions to determine their thermal relaxation.
-We solve the dynamics of a many-particle Yukawa system inside a cubic box with volume $V=L^3$, allowing the system transiting from a high-temperature to a low-temperature state.
-This setting is equivalent, as we show, to solving the non-equilibrium self-consistent generalized Langevin equation (GLE) in fluids with potential interactions.
+In this context, Molecular Dynamics (MD) simulations have been shown to be a useful tool in the study of the microscopic behavior of astrophysical systems, especially in the study of their static and dynamical properties, such as diffusion \citep{2024PhRvL.133m5301C}, resistance to deformations in pasta phases \citep{2018PhRvL.121m2701C} or structure factor in the crystallized phase \citep{2016PhPl...23i2120D}.
+On a more sophisticated side, soft matter packages such as ESPResSo allow an efficient treatment of selected interactions (Lennard-Jones, Morse, Buckingham, Coulomb and others) for various geometries and thermostats \citep{LIMBACH2006704}.